 Photo via Craftsy member Latifah Saafir

-The 12" Glam Clam is a free Clamshell quilt pattern on Craftsy from quilter Latifah Saafir.
-These large clamshell blocks work well to show off novelty prints, and they'll help you make a larger quilt in less time.
+The 12″ Glam Clam is a free Clamshell quilt pattern on Craftsy from quilter Latifah Saafir.
+These large clamshell blocks work well to show off novelty prints, and they’ll help you make a larger quilt in less time.
 The free PDF quilt pattern includes printable templates you can tape together and transfer to template plastic for easy fabric cutting.
-She also shares tips for cutting out your fabrics on her blog, The Quilt Engineer.

 Tip: Latifah recommends cutting through a few layers of fabric at a time with sharp scissors to get the most accurate clamshells.

 If cutting out individual clamshells is not to your liking, there are several fabric die-cutting templates available to help you cut out your project quicker.
 For instance, Accuquilt makes a 4″ clamshell die (great for working with charm squares) and an 8″ clamshell die.
 The GO!
 Beachcombing Quilt Pattern demonstrates how the blocks can be twisted and turned to change up the clamshell quilt design.

 Slow down with a relaxing hand-sewing project like Craftsy member LisaLakeJohnson’s English Paper-Piecing Clamshell Quilt.
 She made this project from 91 hand-sewn 2″ clamshells using fabric and clamshell paper templates.

 This Moda Quilt Top Kit utilizes a quick piecing method and more than 600 laser cut clamshells.
 The bottoms of these pieces are rectangular, and the tops can be secured via appliqué.
 This is a great way to make a large clamshell quilt in a fraction of the time.

 Drunkard’s Path Clamshells